Discreet Confidential Consultation (213) 374-3952

 And that's the key.
 Usually, when you're talking about a sex crime, you're talking about somebody inappropriately touching another person.

-So, many of these civil harassment suits—even though the other party doesn't like them or they're unwanted—aren't necessarily criminal.
+Therefore, many of these civil harassment suits—even though the other party may dislike them or find them unwanted—aren't necessarily criminal.
 We will need some unwanted touching to elevate them to a criminal situation.

-Another thing that I see going on a lot now is that women will be trying to get something from men by using sex, and then when things go awry because the man does not want to pay them money, doesn't want to give them a job, or whatever the case may be.
+Another thing that I see going on a lot now is that women will be trying to get something from men by using sex, and then, when things go awry because the man doesn't want to pay them money, doesn't want to give them a job, or whatever the case may be.

-So obviously, in that scenario, we'd want to get proof that the woman is attempting to extort the man for money and that if the man would have paid money, helped her with a job, helped her further her career.
+So, obviously, in that scenario, we'd want to obtain proof that the woman is attempting to extort the man for money and that if the man had paid money, helped her with a job, or furthered her career.

-There would have never been any criminal charges filed, but it was just the fact that the man didn't do what he promised to do or what the woman believed he was going to do, and that's the reason she turned on him and suddenly is now claiming that there's no consent.
+There would have never been any criminal charges filed, but it was simply the fact that the man didn't do what he promised to do or what the woman believed he was going to do, which is why she turned on him and is now suddenly claiming that there was no consent.

 So, this whole sexual assault area is very ripe for someone to be prosecuted criminally, so obviously, you don't want to get yourself in a position where someone is claiming you did something of a sexual nature that you did not do.
 This is why it's crucial to have the right attorney by your side.
 Your attorney will guide you through the legal process, advise you on your rights, and develop a defense strategy to protect your innocence.